 Contract will be marked as “Writtten Off” after 180 days of inactivity automatically.

-there should be a scren that’s called Workflows and there should appear all the individual workflows for the corresponding agent to enter their workflow.
+there should be a screen that’s called Workflows and there should appear all the individual workflows for the corresponding agent to enter their workflow.

 If a merchant is in collections and we get that mercahnt to process once again (thru credit card processors not payment agreements) the system should remove him from the collections status after we have recieved at leat 10 payments (thru the processor).
 If the merchant is in a payment agreement it will always stay in collections as a merchant status.
 If he is paying the agreement as expeted the merchant will not appear in the collections workflow, but if one payment is missed than it should show up as a reminder to the agent to call this merchant and request payment.
 But a merchant in a payment agreement will always be in collections, only merchants that pop out of collections are the once that star processing again.